More Russian oil drilling shows its resolve to OPEC

 According to EDC, the Russian drilling market is based on long-term contracting, which results in lower pricing and less margins volatility, as compared to other countries more subject to the spot market.

-Total drilling has more than doubled over the past decade to more than 22 million meters per year.
+Total drilling has more than doubled over the past decade to more than 22 million metres per year.

 Russian oil production, which together with sales of natural gas account for half of state budget revenues, has been steadily rising since 1998, apart from a marginal decline in 2008.